mttcohack/Hacking-Game/README.md

 ## Success Criteria

-1. Connect to the Hack-vm using RDP.
+1. Connect to the HackVm using RDP.
 Your coach will provide you with the Public IP address and credentials.

-2. Use a resource to discover the private IP address of the Workstation-vm.
+2. Use a resource to discover the private IP address of the WorkstationVm.

-3. Use a resource to find the login and password that will allow you to connect to the Workstation-vm using RDP.
+3. Use a resource to find the login and password that will allow you to connect to the WorkstationVm using RDP.

-4. Connect to the Workstation-vm using RDP and the login and password found in step 3.
+4. Connect to the WorkstationVm using RDP and the login and password found in step 3.

-5. Discover the IP address of the domain controller Dc-vm.
+5. Discover the IP address of the domain controller DcVm.

 6. Use a resource, (a) to find the login and password hash of the Domain Admin then (b) to connect to the domain controller using RDP.